Bobby DeBarge: Prison sentence, illness, and death

 In 1988, he was sentenced to five years in a Wisconsin prison for drug trafficking charges.
 Following his release in 1993, he vowed to stay clean, signing a management agreement with Bernd Lichters (for whom DeBarge, with Hot Ice, recorded the Pall Mall Groove album years earlier, as well as signing a management agreement as partnership with Ed Wright in 1985), who guided him during 1994 to record songs he wrote in prison.
-The resulting album, released in August 1995 on A&E Records just before his death, was entitled It's Not Over.
+The resulting album, released in August 1995 on A&E Records just before his death, was titled It's Not Over.
 Throughout that year, he was lying low in Gregory Williams' California home, before he returned to Michigan for his final days.

 While in prison, DeBarge confided to his family that he had contracted HIV.
 When he became gravely ill, his family sent him to a hospice in Grand Rapids.
 He died of AIDS complications there on August 16, 1995, at the age of 39.
 He is buried in Garfield Park Cemetery in Grand Rapids.